 Like people and relationships, businesses can fall into a rut.
-Three experts tell us what the symptoms are and how to get your business mojo back
+Three experts tell us what the symptoms are and how you can get your business mojo back

-“Businesses get into ruts for numerous reasons,” observes Sharon Pocock of Hereford-based chartered certified accountants Kinder Pocock.
+“Businesses can get into a rut for numerous reasons,” observes Sharon Pocock of Hereford-based chartered certified accountants Kinder Pocock.

 “Sometimes the owner loses the drive and ambition they had, while fear or reluctance to change can be another factor.
 Businesses that don’t evolve risk getting left behind,” she warns.